chelahmy/harubi/README.md

 Harubi is a **[Model-Action Framework](templates/models)** for rapid implementation of back-end services.
 It is a MVC-like framework minus the View concerns.
 Nowadays, most front-ends render Views themselves.
 A front-end may need to access a back-end service only for complex processes and persistance.
 The absence of **view** makes harubi much lighter and faster compares to other back-end MVC frameworks.
 A harubi service can serve all types of front-ends including web, desktop and mobile applications.
 It can also serve other back-end services.
 Harubi is **API-driven**.

 Harubi emphasizes on **model-driven development**.
-A model is an abstract definition of a software.
+A model is an abstract software definition.
 A **model** in harubi may not necessarily be an object wrapping a single relational database table.
 It may be as complex as a relational model with many interrelated tables.
 Yet, a model may not necessarily be table or object oriented at all.
 Every request to a harubi service is **acting** on a model.
 Users ***act*** on models.
 A request will be routed to a controller that handles a **model-action**.
 Every controller in harubi is handling an action of a model.
 See the [user model](templates/models/user) template for a complete code preview on the model-action pattern.
 And see the [model-action framework](templates/models) to understand the convention.

 ### Example 1